MattNolanLab/SPAD_in_vivo/SPCIMAGER_AA_USB3_UserGuide.md

 (1) The "SPCIMAGER_TOP.bit" can record the data when you click "Capture & Save data > start" on the GUI.
 This is the most common used mode.

-(2) The "SPCIMAGER_TOP_trigger.bit" will allow a triggered mode recording, meaning that when you click the "Capture & Save data > start" button, the recording won't start until a 3V voltage is delivered to a pin on the PCB.
+(2) The "SPCIMAGER_TOP_trigger2.bit" will allow a triggered mode recording, meaning that when you click the "Capture & Save data > start" button, the recording won't start until a 3.3V voltage is delivered to a pin on the PCB.
 This mode is usually used for synchronising the optical recording with other recordings, e.g. ephys, behavior camera.
 The pin to deliver the trigger signal is OPTCLK_FPGA2 in the PCB design file, or JP92 middle pin on the PCB (for old version PCB used in Tian et al 2022, it's JP86 middle pin), a Ground pin (JP43 AGND) should also be connected to ground in triggered mode.

+# WARNING:
+DO NOT use voltages that larger than 5V to tigger the JP92 middle pin, that will 100% damage the FPGA.
+Please also ground the board properly and decharge yourself before touching the board.
+Static electricity might also damage the board.

 # Run the GUI and record data with contnuous mode.